TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Gifbuilder/Gifbuilder/Index.rst

          configuration into "splitRendering" configuration of the individual GIFBUILDER objects.
 In the example below the key is "123".

-         Notice; If the key is already found in the local GIFBUILDER configuration the content of that key is respected and not overridden.
+         Notice: If the key is already found in the local GIFBUILDER configuration the content of that key is respected and not overridden.
          Thus you can make local configurations which override the global setting.